 - Read the Department's Burden Reduction Initiatives Plan (PDF)

-On May 9, 2018, the Department's spring 2018 regulatory agenda was made available — The regulatory agenda is a listing of all the regulations the Department of Labor expects to have under active consideration for promulgation, proposal, or review during the coming 6- to 12-month period.
+On October 17, 2018, the Department's fall 2018 regulatory agenda was made available — The regulatory agenda is a listing of all the regulations the Department of Labor expects to have under active consideration for promulgation, proposal, or review during the coming 6- to 12-month period.

 Regulations Currently Open for Comment